CURRENT PROJECTS

 Upmarket Dystopian

 Seen & Unseen blends the intricate world building and character focus of The Fifth Season with the tension of Blood Over Bright Haven, where the price for security in this utopian post-apocalyptic society is lies and secrets.
-Forced to cooperate with the Academies (who would see them destroyed if anyone knew the truth of their forbidden, undocumented power), Sen and Kami must complete a mysterious mission and evade capture if they’re going to save themselves.
+Forced to cooperate with the Academies (who would see them destroyed if anyone knew the truth of their forbidden, unregistered power), Sen and Kami must complete a mysterious mission and evade capture if they’re going to save themselves.
 And when long-buried family secrets surface, Sen will have to choose between the world he’s created here, or the world he was meant to inherit all along.

 WHEN STARS DISAPPEAR